Art is a Gift

 June 20, 2018

 It has been about a month since my last post, sorry.
-I have been honing my pyrography skills and experimenting with ways to color my work.
+I have been experimenting with mediums.
 I should have some completed work to share soon.
 I am hoping to be ready for the 2019 Show Season.
 In the meantime, I thought I would share my thoughts about being an artist and how my world has changed since art came into my life.

 Saying that I am grateful to be an artist is an understatement.
 I was able to attend art school after 10 years of working as a corporate professional, so art changed my life both personally and professionally.
 Honestly, art changed my mind, my body and my soul.